G-Core/product-documentation/documentation/hosting.md

 ---
 # Hosting

 Welcome to the <a href="https://gcore.com/hosting" target="_blank">Gcore Hosting</a> documentation page!
-Here we explain how to order, configure, and troubleshoot virtual and dedicated servers and additional services.
+Here we explain how to order, configure, and troubleshoot Virtual and Dedicated Servers and additional services.

 With Gcore Hosting, you can rent a physical or a Virtual Server to host your website, application, or other digital content accessible over the internet.